dkalaluhi/jekyll-now/_posts/2018-04-16-ansible-for-mere-mortals-prt-2.md

 {% endhighlight %}

 Well, that's not good!
 Oh, right!
 I don't have an account on this managed node and I didn't elevate myself.
 Now there are two ways to do this.
-If you have your user everwhere, with your public key deployed you can use --become --ask-become-pass.
+If you have your user everwhere, with your public key deployed you can use `--become` `--ask-become-pass`.
 That command looks like this: `ansible -m ping weservers --become --ask-become-pass`.
 If you don't and you're using root keys everywhere, just toss a sudo in front and you'll be good as gold.

 {% highlight shell %}
 ...]$ sudo ansible -m ping webservers